 As an example, the franchisor may ask the buyer to submit financial and other background information in order to confirm the buyer meets the standards established for new franchisees.
 In addition, the buyer may have to successfully complete the franchisor’s training program.
 The agreement may also require that renovations be made to the business and various payments be made.
 Note that who is responsible for these costs is usually a point of negotiation between the buyer and seller.

 In addition to getting consent to the sale, the new franchise buyer will likely have to sign a “then-current” form of franchise agreement.
 Thorough legal review of this agreement is crucial because it can have a significant financial impact on the profitability of the business.
 For instance, the franchisor may require that the buyer will have to pay a greater ongoing royalty amount than the seller was paying.
 If so, the buyer will want to consider this increased cost when negotiating the purchase price for the business.

 The purchase of an existing franchise is a complex process.
 The agreement between the buyer and seller, the existing franchise agreement, and the new “then current” form of agreement should be reviewed carefully by an attorney who can advise the buyer on the best way to protect its interests.

 You do not need to work through this process alone.
-Lusthaus Law has a long history of advising clients on the purchase of an existing franchise.
-Contact us for a consultation.
+Lusthaus Law has a long history of advising clients on every aspect of franchise law for franchisors and franchisees.
+Contact us for a consultation